“You don’t really know much about Halloween.” – Conal Cochran

 “The main problem is the film’s underlying motivation.
 Halloween was a labor of love, made by people committed to creating the most suspenseful and compelling motion picture they could.
 Halloween II was impelled by the desire to make money.
 It was a postscript—and not a very good one—slapped together because a box office success was guaranteed.” – James Bernardinelli

-The sequels after Halloween III are worse than this hated film because of dedicated fans and their allegiance to the franchise and Michael Myers.
+The sequels after Halloween III are worse because of dedicated fans and blind allegiance to the franchise.
 They are dedicated without any critical thinking, just blind emotional fan devotion.

 The sequels never came to the level of the original 1978 film (even the poorly written and executed H20.
-That film gets a free pass because they lured Jamie Lee Curtis back) and are of varying quality and collectively represent Cynema for squeezing every last possible dime from the storyline while cynically manipulating the audience into believing it is getting something better than it actually is.
+That film gets a free pass because they lured Jamie Lee Curtis back).
+They are of varying quality and represent Cynema for squeezing every last possible dime from the story line while cynically manipulating the audience into believing it is getting something better than it actually is.

-Halloween II was a financial success but its two main characters apparently perished in a fiery conclusion, thus concluding the story line and the franchise.
-However both John Carpenter and producer Debra Hill were approached for a third installment and they reluctantly agreed only if this were a whole new story line that did not include Michael.
+Halloween II was a financial success but its two main characters perished in a fiery conclusion, consequently concluding the story line and the franchise.
+John Carpenter and producer Debra Hill were approached for a third installment and they reluctantly agreed only if this were a whole new story line that did not include Michael.